cockroachdb/docs/build-an-app-with-cockroachdb.md

 toc: false
 ---

-The tutorials in this section show you how to build a simple application with CockroachDB, using PostgreSQL-compatible client drivers and ORMs that we have tested and can recommend.
+The tutorials in this section show you how to build a simple application with CockroachDB using PostgreSQL-compatible client drivers and ORMs that we have tested and can recommend.

 {{site.data.alerts.callout_info}}CockroachDB is actively working on ORM support across various languages, as indicated below.
 If you have problems with a recommended ORM, please <a href="https://github.com/cockroachdb/cockroach/issues/new">open an issue</a> with details.
 If you would like us to support additional ORMs, please let us know <a href="https://forum.cockroachlabs.com/t/orm-compatibility/49">here</a>.{{site.data.alerts.end}}